claratsm/Human-Genomic-Epidemiology-Asian-Course-2022/Introduction-to-PLINK.md

+# Introduction to PLINK

-Objectives
+## Objectives
 In this practical, you will learn how to use PLINK for managing genotyping data.

-Step 1: Understand the input data formats in PLINK
+## Step 1: Understand the input data formats in PLINK
 - First, create a working directory named `practical1`
 ```bash
 mkdir practical1